bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

 Startups, knowledgeable curators with their ears to the ground vs. Zappa's cigar chomping old guys.
 At best, you understand trends, not innovations.

+Millennial whoops
+Not blaming Millennials for their lack of vision, I do blame them for their lack of spine.
+Pavement.
+Dweck.
+These are your values, Millennials, and you've been applying them in other industries, and other mediums, with amazing results.
+Why on earth haven't you applied them to your rock music?

 ----

 Bob Dylan, as a Jew, many in the 70s might not have seen him as a card-carrying member of the shadowy ruling class, but he still wouldn't have been most people's choice of an outsider.